Kelly Schmidt is working to fundraise for a purpose.

 Outdoor temps – heat makes some type 1s high (me!), but others it runs blood sugars down.

 It is with great pride and gratitude to announce that this year’s JDRF Gala on May 18th broke an all-time fundraising record!
-Your generosity resulted in over $660,000 raised for the mission that ties us all together.
+Your generosity resulted in nearly $700,000 raised for the mission to cure, treat and prevent type 1 diabetes.

 The gala was a result of so many hands and I am so thankful for your support…and we couldn’t have done it without our family, friends and JDRF community.